roman-milk/roman-milk.github.io/monica-02.md

+===

- ****** Monica Ch.
-02 of 02 ****** byJust_Plain_Bob© We looked at each other across the breakfast table and sipped our coffee.
+We looked at each other across the breakfast table and sipped our coffee.
 Neither of us wanted to be the first to speak, but both of us had a lot to say and I guess neither of us knew where to begin.
 Monica had somehow unwittingly become the center piece in a gangbang the previous evening and even though it should have been obvious to her from the way I had fucked her when everyone else had done with her that our marriage was not in danger, she still had cried and begged for forgiveness all the way home.
 She was still a little red-eyed, but I think that the fact that I couldn't keep my hands off of her when we got home (I fucked her more the previous evening that I had in the previous month - five times) helped convince her that things were going to be fine between us.
 Finally I broke the silence:

  "You never looked sexier than you did last night."